-The owner’s manual is the place to start for the correct operation and maintenance of a gas insert.
+The owner’s manual is the place to start for the correct operation and maintenance of an indoor fireplace.
 Exterior painted surfaces, any metal-plated trim pieces and the glass should be cleaned with a soft, non-abrasive cloth and mild non-abrasive cleaner.
 Be careful there are no fingerprints on the metal trim or glass.
 The hot temperatures can bake them on permanently.
 Your WE LOVE FIRE dealer has a special glass cleaner for gas appliances on the shelf.

 Replacing batteries is something that’s normally done by a homeowner.
 An annoying beeping sound will let you know when it’s time.